randomcoww/go-kea-lease-resolver/README.md

     -p MySQL port
     -u Database user
-    -t Kea lease table name (lease4 by default) -listen Listen port for DNS requests (uses 53530 by default)
+    -t Kea lease table name (lease4 by default)
+    -ttl TTL of the DHCP lease is normally returned as TTL of the DNS record.
+Limit TTL to this value -listen Listen port for DNS requests (uses 53530 by default)

 ### Unbound